She was pinned in her truck, upside down…

-I had to use a few ASM skills on our big ride last weekend for a lady who rolled her truck in the opposite lanes just as we were approaching – She was pinned in her truck, upside down and it took over half an hour for EMS to get there – There wasn’t a lot we could do, but I made sure there wasn’t anyone else with her, checked her for bleeding and feeling in her extremities, got her calmed down and talking as best she could.
+I had to use my ASM skills on our big ride last weekend for a lady who rolled her truck in the opposite lanes just as we were approaching – She was pinned in her truck, upside down and it took over half an hour for EMS to get there – There wasn’t a lot we could do, but I made sure there wasn’t anyone else with her, checked her for bleeding and feeling in her extremities, got her calmed down and talking as best she could.
 I tried to get vitals and info to give to First Responders – It was seriously scary stuff for us!
 Anyway, that got me really thinking about how long it’s been since our class.

 Unfortunately, we had to leave her ‘hanging’ -for nearly 40 minutes – That’s what made it so scary! – We saw her drift into the median and then she over corrected right onto the shoulder, where she flipped over twice and landed upside down.
 We pulled over and I immediately checked traffic and ran across the divided highway, taking my helmet off on the way.